To heal you'll need....

 Apply moisturizer a 3-5 times a day for the next two weeks.

 In about 5 days your tattoo will start to peel (almost like pills on a sweater) and likely become itchy.
-This means the topical layer is healed but the under layers are still healing.
+The topical layer is healed but the under layers are still healing.
 Be sure to continue massaging lotion gently into your tattoo regularly.
 If you are itchy, that's your body begging for moisture.
 Try a light slap instead of scratching.
 If a few bits of flaking skin come off it's ok so long as you don't actively pull off any bits that are still attached as they will leave a noticeable absence of ink.

 Keep your skin moisturized but not moist.
 Over application of any moisturizer will suffocate the tattoo and hinder healing by allowing bacteria buildup which could lead to infection.
 Find the balance of moisturizing when the skin feels tight and a little dry but before it dries out completely which could cause ink to crack and fall out.
 Less is more.
 Always.
 Your body is healing from the inside out.
 We are just protecting the topical layers while the skin is stitching itself back together to prevent scarring or scabbing.